wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/2-report-layout.md

 #### Themes

-To make your reports even more accessible, you should ensure that enough contrast exists between the text and background colors; the contrast ratio should be at least 4.5:1.
+To make your reports even more accessible, ensure that enough contrast exists between the text and background colors; the contrast ratio should be at least 4.5:1.
 Several tools are available for you to use to check your report colors, such as Color Contrast Analyzer, WebAIM, and Accessible Colors.

-You should also consider that some report viewers might have color vision deficiencies.
+Some of your report viewers might have color vision deficiencies.
 Using fewer colors or a monochrome palette in your report can help mitigate the creation of inaccessible reports.
 The following color combinations are difficult for users with color vision deficiencies to distinguish, so you should avoid using them together in a chart or on the same report page.

 -   Green and red